 Last Updated November 2023

 Eligible students who have submitted a 2023-24 FAFSA or ORSAA on or before the date above, with an EFC below the limit have been awarded the Oregon Opportunity Grant.
 If an updated FAFSA or ORSAA comes in that is ineligible, the award will be revoked.
 Students who are authorized for an award for the 2023-24 academic year will be sent an email from Oregon Opportunity Grant (OOGAward@hecc.oregon.gov).
-Awarding will continue for the next few months until funds are exhausted.
+Awarding might continue for the next few months until funds are exhausted, and the cutoff date could be extended.
+Submit your 2023-24 FAFSA or ORSAA ASAP to be considered.
+Award is for Fall 2023 through Spring 2024.

 NOTE: If you are selected for FAFSA verification, be sure to respond to your school’s requests for data and documents right away.
 Your school cannot award any financial aid until the verification process is complete.